ilyasozkurt/automobile-models-and-specs/README.md

 # automobile-data
 A database which includes automobile manufacturers, models and engine options with specs.

+**If you need json format you need to download zip file.
+I compressed it to upload.**

 * 108 Brand
 * 6194 Model
 * 25400~ Model Option (Engine)